Hot new hotels to check into in 2018

 Timbers Kauai

-With a two-tiered infinity pool, beach club, multiple dining options and a Jack Nicklaus signature golf course, Timbers Kauai -- slated to open in spring 2018 -- is the most exciting luxury vacation rental offering on the Hawaiian island of Kauai.
+With a two-tiered infinity pool, beach club, multiple dining options and a Jack Nicklaus signature golf course, Timbers Kauai -- slated to open on June 1, 2018 -- is the most exciting luxury vacation rental offering on the Hawaiian island of Kauai.

 The resort, located within the 450-acre Hokuala oceanfront resort community, is also steps away from Kalapaki Beach and is perfectly placed to explore the pristine beaches and waterfalls of southern Kauai.